 A collection of fonts stored in a folder can be made accessible as a font collection, without installing these fonts into the operating system.
 Fonts can be purchased from various sources, or in many cases, can be downloaded for no charge from public sources.

-Typically, the user keeps these fonts organized in folders (by foundry or origin), and it is not always desirable to have all these fonts installed into the operating system.
+Typically, the user keeps these fonts organized in folders (by foundry or origin), and it is not always desirable to have all these fonts installed in the operating system.

 Fonts stored in a folder can be added as a font collection using the Add Folder button in the Font Manager view.
 This creates a font collection, as a reference to the folder containing the fonts.
 The fonts are not copied, nor installed into the operating system.

-The active font collections pointing to folders containing fonts, and the fonts installed in the operating system, are determined at the application launch.
-When new fonts are installed into the OS, or existing fonts are removed, or when the content of a font folder changes, VectorStyler will not automatically reload these changes.
+The active font collections pointing to folders containing fonts, and the fonts installed in the operating system, are identified at the application launch.
+When new fonts are installed into the OS, or existing fonts are removed, or when the content of a font folder changes, VectorStyler may not immediately reload these changes.